maruashvililasha/maruashvililasha/README.md

 - 👋 Hi, I’m Lasha
 - 👀 interested in iOS Development
-- 🛸 currently on: Uncle Bob's - Clean Architecture, DDD, TDD, SOLID principles, Reactive Programming(RxSwift, RxCocoa), Algorithms and Data Structures
+- 🛸 Currently on: Uncle Bob's - Clean Architecture, DDD, TDD, SOLID principles, Reactive Programming(RxSwift, RxCocoa), Algorithms and Data Structures
 - 📫 How to reach me maruashvililasha@gmail.com
-- 🏋 Currently working on MyProfile app V2.0, by georgian fintech Money Movers.
+- 🏋 Working on MyProfile app v2.0, by georgian fintech Money Movers.

 <!---
 maruashvililasha/maruashvililasha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.